-To many of these potential mediators, the war represents, above all, a hindrance to multilateral discussions on other issues of importance to them, such as development.
-It also represents an economic challenge: In 2022, South Africa and Turkey were highly concerned over grain shortages and the blockade of Black Sea ports that followed Russia's full-scale invasion of Ukraine.
+To many of these potential mediators, the war represents, above all, a hindrance to multilateral discussions on other issues of importance to them, such as development.11 It also represents an economic challenge: In 2022, South Africa and Turkey were highly concerned over grain shortages and the blockade of Black Sea ports that followed Russia's full-scale invasion of Ukraine.
 This was one of the reasons that Turkey hosted the only bilateral negotiations between Russia and Ukraine to date, in the spring of 2022.
-These talks, which first took place in Belarus and later in Antalya and Istanbul, did not result in an agreement, though exactly why they failed has been the subject of fierce debate.
-Nonetheless, these talks were the closest the warring parties have come to a negotiated deal of any kind and were therefore cited by several interviewees as a reason that Turkey would make a good potential mediator or host for talks between Russia and Ukraine.
-Turkey has also been considered for this role because of the central part it played in the Black Sea Grain Initiative, which facilitated the export of grain from Ukrainian ports between July 2022 and July 2023 (when its extension was halted by Russia).
+These talks, which first took place in Belarus and later in Antalya and Istanbul, did not result in an agreement, though exactly why they failed has been the subject of fierce debate.12 Nonetheless, these talks were the closest the warring parties have come to a negotiated deal of any kind and were therefore cited by several interviewees as a reason that Turkey has also been considered for this role because of the central part it played in the Black Sea Grain Initiative, which facilitated the export of grain from Ukrainian ports between July 2022 and July 2023 (when its extension was halted by Russia).